Bubbly Creek

 The gardens also transform this industrialized waterway for surrounding human communities.
 Access to nature and green spaces is not equally distributed in Chicago, and historically marginalized communities on the south side of the city have been disproportionately impacted by environmental degradation and pollution.
 The gardens improve environmental quality and create new opportunities for communities to connect with the Chicago River.
 They were built by and for the community, and now local residents have a beautiful space to learn, recreate, and take back ownership of their environment.

-Free Kayak Days
+Free Community Kayak Days

 Getting out on the water is one of the best ways to connect with a river system, but it is not always accessible to everyone.
 Boats can be expensive and hard to transport, so we decided to pilot our first Free Kayak Days in Bubbly Creek in late Summer 2023.